-The next day was Sunday.
-Monsieur Pinard, the peddler, and his servants went to Mass in a neighboring village.
-Because Madame Pinard had just had a baby, she was still confined to her bed and recovering.
+It all began when a peddler and his wife presented themselves at a farmer’s door named Monsieur Pinaud around nightfall in June of 1818.
+They asked if they could spend the night and Monsieur Pinaud agreed giving the couple a small room.
+The next day was Sunday and so Monsieur Pinaud, the peddler, and his servants went to Mass in a neighboring village.
+However, because Madame Pinaud had just had a baby, she was still confined to her bed and recovering.
 For this reason, she had her 6-year-old son stay home to help take care of her.
-The peddler’s wife was also ill, so she stayed behind too.
+The peddler’s wife also claimed to be ill, so she stayed behind too.

 The peddler again tried to enter the house but still could not get inside.
 He then climbed onto the roof and down into the chimney and was about to enter the room, when the farmer’s wife set fire to her bed.
 Smoke rose, enveloped the peddler, and he “fell into the fire half suffocated.”
-Madame Pinard then struck him several times with the fire poker and knocked him out.
+Madame Pinaud then struck him several times with the fire poker and knocked him out.

-Newspapers reported the following:
+The Bury and Norwich Post reported the following:

 “It is believed that the pedlar will survive his wounds, and be able to receive the punishment due to his crimes.
 They will be immediately brought before the Court of Assize of the department, where this affairs in preparation for trial, which excites the greatest interest through the whole country.”

-- “Dreadful Murder” in Cambridge Chronicle and Journal, 14 August 1818
+- “Dreadful Murder” in Cambridge Chronicle and Journal, 14 August 1818, p.
+4.